jrm2k6/cloudder/README.md

 with:

-* `$publicId`: publicId of the resource to rename
+* `$publicId`: publicId of the resource to remove
-* `$options`: options for your uploaded image, check the cloudinary documentation to know more
+* `$options`: options for the image to delete, check the cloudinary documentation to know more

 removes image from Cloudinary.